gpellicciotta/country-study-help/README.md

 Works:
 - Simple country selection works
 - Picking a random country works
+- Carousel mode in search view works: "play" countries indefinitely
 - The UI is mobile friendly and responsive
 - Countries and capitals have correct translations now (in Italian and Dutch)
 - Using wikipedia maps to show for countries
 - Quiz works
+- Keep track of quiz results

+Ongoing:
+- Keep track of last-use-time + active-version in browser storage
+- Keep track of settings / quiz stats in browser storage
+- Create combined `Settings / Stats` page
+- Allow importing/exporting settings + quiz stats

 Still todo:
-- Keep track of quiz results
-- Keep track of quiz stats in browser storage
-- Create `Quiz Stats` page
-- Allow importing/exporting quiz stats
 - Add world/google map of all countries
+- Add 'difficult' country set: those with most errors